elifesciences/journal/README.md

 Then, you should be able to start and restart using these commands:

-1. `docker-compose down --volumes --remove-orphans && docker-compose up --build`
+1. `docker-compose down --volumes --remove-orphans && docker-compose up --build` -->
+1. Run `docker-compose up --build`
 2. Open `http://localhost:8080` in your browser.

 ### Changing configuration